Train 37 Timetable Thailand

 Seats / Beds:

-Train 37 from Bangkok is an overnight sleeper train service so has beds available in both First and Second class, both of which are air-conditioned.
+Train 37 from Bangkok is an overnight sleeper train service, so it has beds available in both first and second class, both of which are air-conditioned.

-The Upper Berths are slightly cheaper and quite a bit narrower, so for the sake of your comfort and a good nights sleep, try to get the lower berths, especially if your are tall or larger than average.
+The upper berths are slightly cheaper and quite a bit narrower, so for the sake of your comfort and a good night's sleep, try to get the lower berths, especially if you are tall or larger than average.

 2nd class A/C sleeper berths in Thailand2nd class A/C sleeper berths